modyo/modyo-docs/docs/en/platform/tutorials/how-to-create-a-cli-widget.md

 ## Introduction

 Welcome to a new tutorial in the Modyo training series.
-This tutorial focuses on creating a [Widget](/en/platform/channels/widgets.html), where you can use [Modyo Financial Widget Catalog](/en/widgets/) using the [Modyo CLI](/en/platform/channels/widgets.html#modyo-cli).
+This tutorial focuses on creating a [Widget](/en/platform/channels/widgets.html), where you can use [Modyo Dynamic](/en/dynamic/) using the [Modyo CLI](/en/platform/channels/widgets.html#modyo-cli).

 As with the other tutorials we will use the fictitious brand “Dynamic Bank”.